gw-ospo/curioss-patterns/supporting-grant-proposals-with-an-open-source-component.md

 Offering support with grant proposals develops and strengthens relationships with faculty, researchers and students.

-Marketing the OSPO’s services and providing support with funding applications also leads to long-term engagements with research teams to advance their open source software.
+Marketing the OSPO’s services and providing support with funding applications also leads to long-term engagement with research teams to advance their open source software.

 The OSPO can also act as a connector between unconnected research teams tackling similar issues.